Remote Learning Plan

 How and when will my child/ren hear from their teacher and get feedback?

 Your children will receive a response from a member of staff regularly in a variety of forms.
 This may be well-being check and ‘How are you doing with your activities?’ check on Showbie or by telephone.
 Staff will feedback on your child’s learning regularly to motivate your child and so your child does not go off track if they have had a misconception.
-Feedback will come in many forms including written/typed comments, acknowledgment of learning, whole class feedback in zoom calls, or staff audio-recorded feedback.
-Your child may receive additional challenges to think about in their further learning if they have found something easy or they may get another similar activity if they need the extra practice of the skill.
+Feedback will come in many forms including written/typed comments, acknowledgment of learning, whole class feedback, or staff audio-recorded feedback.
+Your child may receive additional challenges to think about in their future learning if they have found something easy or they may get another similar activity if they need the extra practice of the skill.

 Children do not need to respond to their feedback that their teachers give however they may well need to act on the advice given in their future learning, just as they would do in school.
 If your child does not understand their task, they can contact the teacher via Showbie to let them know and the teacher will respond when they are able to do so.